Hiking across the Sierras

 Cheap gas in Fresno: Arco on Kings Canyon Ave, or the gas stations on Clinton Ave & Weber.
 Cheap lodging: Belmont Ave exit of 99.

 Directions for the western trailhead.
 Drive through Yosemite on 120 east.
 Drive south on 395 to Independence.
-TUrn right towards Onion Valley and drive to the end of the road (the campground).
+Turn right towards Onion Valley and drive to the end of the road, which is the campground.

 3. From Lake Florence to North Lake